 Give each student a card and then quickly divide the class into two groups.
 Have one group make a large circle.
 Have each person in the second group go stand in front of someone in the circle, facing the person.
 You should have two circles now, one inside the other.
 Have students greet the person across from them in Spanish.
 Then have the outer group ask the inner group the question on their card.
-The inner-circle needs to answer in a complete sentence and then ask their question.
+The inner circle needs to answer in a complete sentence and then ask their question.
 Once that is done, both students need to say gracias to their partner and then wait for a signal to rotate.
 Once you give the signal, the INNER circle moves one person to the right.
-Repeat the process of greeting, asking, answering, asking, answering, thanking, and rotating one person to the right until everyone is back where they started..
+Repeat the process of greeting, asking, answering, asking, answering, thanking, and rotating one person to the right until everyone is back where they started.
 This is a quick process.
-Students are with their partner no more than 30-45 seconds at a time, depending on the question.
+Students are with their partners no more than 30-45 seconds at a time, depending on the question.
 A Fish Bowl is a great way to get students speaking A LOT of Spanish and in a short amount of time!

 Walk & Talk

 Hang the cards around the room and have students walk around with a partner.
 Each time they come to a card, they both need to answer the question in Spanish.

 Save yourself time with these ready-to-go conversation card sets!
 Each set comes with 48 question cards for lots of engagement, speaking, and fun!